How to Design a Corporate Website

 Business Web Design by The Numbers

-- 48% of people stated that a website’s design is the number one factor in determining the credibility of a business.
+- 48% of people stated that a website’s design is the number one factor determining a business’s credibility.

 - 94% of negative website feedback is related to web design.